-In the empirical analysis, we only consider individuals working as employees for 12 months a year and having wage earnings as their main income source.
+In the empirical analysis, we consider only individuals who work as employees for 12 months a year and have wage earnings as their main income source.
 In line with the task-oriented literature, we delineate four task categories: non-routine cognitive, routine cognitive, non-routine manual, and routine manual.
-Accordingly, we categorize occupations at the 4-digit level.
+Accordingly, we categorize occupations at the 4digit level.
 The sample includes individuals born between 1964 and 1980.
 We have background data from 1990 and estimate regressions over the period 2011-2015.
-The workers are observed in six different industry classifications, five different firm sizes, six types of municipalities, and five regions.
+The workers are observed in six industry classifications, five firm sizes, six types of municipalities, and five regions.
 Using information on their highest educational attainment, we separate the individuals into six categories, from primary school to doctoral degree.

 Wage earnings for each worker are expressed relative to the median of the entire labor market on a yearly basis.
 Experience is measured as the cumulative number of years in which an individual has wage earnings as the main source of income, starting in 1990.
-The analysis considers workers at least 15-20 years after refugee arrival in Sweden.
-The likelihood of belonging to a specific task group is estimated using a panel multinomial logistic (MNL) regression model with random effects.
+Our analysis considers workers at least 15-20 years after their arrival in Sweden as refugees and who work the entire year.
+We estimate the likelihood of belonging to a specific task group with a panel multinomial logistic (MNL) regression model with random effects.